Headspace gas chromatography

-Introduction

-Chemists often use the phrase "standard temperature and pressure" or "STP" to convey that they are working at a temperature of 0 °C and one atmosphere of pressure (International Union of Pure and Applied Chemistry).
-There are three states of matter under these conditions: solids, liquids, and gases.
-Although all three are distinct states, both solids and gases can dissolve (or disperse) in liquids.
-The most commonly occurring liquid in the biosphere is water.
-All components of the atmosphere are capable of dissolving in water to some degree.
-The bulk of the stable natural components of the atmosphere are nitrogen, oxygen, carbon dioxide, gaseous water, argon, and other trace gases.
+Volatiles

 Materials that exist primarily in the gas phase at STP (i.e., "evaporates more than 95% by weight within six months under ambient evaporation testing conditions") are referred to as "volatile."
 Many natural and man-made (anthropogenic) materials are stable in two states at STP, earning them the title "semivolatile."

+Food

+Because odors strongly influence the quality and desirability of foods, headspace analysis is widely applied to both unprocessed and processed (i.e., cooked) foods.
+For example, the volatile components of roasted coffee beans and coffee itself have been analyzed in this way.
+Some odorants in coffees are aldehydes (isovaleraldehyde, isobutyraldehyde, and 2-methylbutanal and the thiol methanethiol.
+The aldehydes occur at the level of 200-1000 micrograms/L. Headspace gas chromatography has been applied to durian, which is infamous for its odor.
+The fruit emits the following organosulfur compounds: diethyltrisulfide, diethyldisulfide, dithiolane, dimethyl sulfide, and 3-methylthiazolidine.

+Insect pheromones

+Insect pheromones have been identified using headspace analysis using the technique of electroattennography.
+In this approach, an insects antenna serve as the detector for the gas chromatography.

+Environmental samples

 A naturally occurring volatile that is sometimes found in aqueous solution is methane; water itself is semivolatile.
 Man-made or anthropogenic chemicals also occur in these classes.
 Examples of volatile anthropogenic chemicals include the refrigerants chlorofluorocarbons (CFCs) and hydrofluorocarbons (HCFCs).
 Semivolatile anthropogenics can exist as mixtures, such as petroleum distillates or as pure chemicals like trichloroethylene (TCE).

-There is a need to analyze the dissolved gas content of aqueous solutions.
-Dissolved gases can directly interact with aquatic organisms or can volatilize from solution (the latter described by Henry's law).
-These processes can result in exposure that, depending on the nature of the dissolved material, can have negative health effects.
-There is natural occurrence of various dissolved gases in groundwater and can be a measure of health for lakes, streams, and rivers.
-Dissolved gases also occur as a result of human contamination from fuel and chlorinated spill sites.
-As such, headspace gas chromatography offers a method for determining if there is natural biodegradation processes occurring in contaminated aquifers.
+headspace gas chromatography offers a method for determining if there is natural biodegradation processes occurring in contaminated aquifers.
 For example, fuel hydrocarbons will break down into methane.
 Chlorinated solvents such as trichloroethylene, break down into ethene and chloride.
 Detecting these compounds can determine if biodegradation processes are occurring and possibly at what rate.
 Natural gas extracted from the earth also contains many low molecular weight hydrocarbon compounds such as methane, ethane, propane, and butane.
 For example, methane has been found in many water wells in West Virginia.